wagtail/wagtail/docs/advanced_topics/images/image_serve_view.rst

 In most cases, developers wanting to generate image renditions in Python should use the ``get_rendition()`` method.
 See :ref:`image_renditions`.

-If you need to be able to generate image versions from an *external* system such as a blog or mobile app, Wagtail provides a view for dynamically generating renditions of images by calling a unique URL.
+If you need to be able to generate image versions for an *external* system such as a blog or mobile app, Wagtail provides a view for dynamically generating renditions of images by calling a unique URL.

 The view takes an image id, filter spec and security signature in the URL.
 If